Railway Street Gallery + Aotearoa Art Fair 2025

 Nan Mulder 'In the silence: rain' Mezzotint 3/16

-In the second section we will be showing Emma Hercus.
-She will be telling a beautiful story with her paintings titled 'In between days'.
-I flew down to Wellington 2 weeks ago to visit Emma at her studio, to view the work, choose the work and chat about the work.
-It is beautiful - I am really excited she gets to share this with you at Aotearoa Art Fair.
+Her paintings, titled 'In between days', tell a beautiful story.
+I flew down to Wellington two weeks ago to visit Emma at her studio, view the work, choose the work, and chat about the work.
+It is beautiful - I am really excited she gets to share this with you at the Aotearoa Art Fair.

-Artist Statement - ‘In between days’
+Artist Statement - ‘In between days’.

 I go to sleep at night dreaming about things from my life that I could paint.
 Days are spent diving into boxes of old family photos.
 I love listening to stories from family, friends and my neighbours.
 It is a New Zealand narrative intertwined with imagination and warped memories.
 This group of works titled ‘In between days’ draws inspiration from daily life, both past and present.
 I capture the lives of the people within my community, the activities we take part in, the connection we have to the land, the way we live from it and upon it.
 And underlying these painted visual stories are questions.
 What defines our culture?
 Who are my people and where do I belong?
 What do I/we prioritise in our lives?
 Memories from my childhood and adolescence are becoming more prominent in my work.
 A need to reference and catalogue another time, the big feelings, or perhaps it is because I have no room left for the little memories anymore?

-Emma Hercus 2025
+Emma Hercus 2025.

 Emma Hercus 'The birthday party' Acrylic on canvas 1000 x 1000mm